 See the document 'General notes and resources', under 'Sentence', in the 'General and seasonal' folder for suggestions on using a Sentence.

-For God, who said, “Let light shine out of darkness,” made his light shine in our hearts to give us the light of the knowledge of God’s glory displayed in the face of Christ.
-But we have this treasure in jars of clay to show that this all-surpassing power is from God and not from us.
-(2 Corinthians 4:6,7 NIV)
+God, who said, “Let light shine out of darkness,” made his light shine in our hearts to give us the light of the knowledge of God’s glory displayed in the face of Christ.
+(2 Corinthians 4:6 NIV)

 OR

-We are hard pressed on every side, but not crushed; perplexed, but not in despair; persecuted, but not abandoned; struck down, but not destroyed.
 We always carry around in our body the death of Jesus, so that the life of Jesus may also be revealed in our body.
 (2 Corinthians 4:8-10 NIV)

-OR

-The Sabbath was made for humankind, and not humankind for the Sabbath; so the Son of Man is Lord even of the Sabbath.
-(Mark 2:27, 28 NRSVA)

 OR, use one of the general Sentences in the document 'General notes and resources', under 'Sentence', in the 'General and seasonal' folder.